JensRoland/kegstand/README.md

 - [ ] Include more goodies from [Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.11.0/) - tracing, metrics, etc.
 - [ ] Add support for APIs using pure [Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.11.0/) instead of the default Kegstand API framework, and just provide deployment helpers for the API Gateway and Lambda
 - [ ] Unit testing helpers (wrap moto and make it all a little more DRY and intuitive)
-- [ ] Secure endpoints which require re-authentication (and/or MFA) so a refreshed token isn’t enough (to, say, delete your account or change your credit card info)
+- [ ] Secure endpoints which require re-authentication (and/or MFA) so a refreshed token isn't enough (to, say, delete your account or change your credit card info)
 - [ ] Live Lambda development a la SST
 - [ ] Build and deploy gRPC endpoints (or similar alternative)
 - [ ] Build and deploy GraphQL endpoints